 For many newborns, GBS disease can result in permanent harm, including brain damage and subsequent learning disabilities, hearing and/or vision loss and cerebral palsy.
 In some cases, the GBS infection is fatal.
 These diseases fall into two general categories:

 - Early-onset – The disease arises within the first week after the child’s birth – typically within 24 to 48 hours, according to the American College of Obstetricians and Gynecologists (ACOG).
 In these cases, the infection likely developed as the child passed through the mother’s birth canal.

 - Late-onset – This disease can occur anywhere between one week to three months after the child’s birth.
 In these cases, a mother carrying GBS may have passed the bacteria to the child during labor and delivery, or the child may have become infected due to contact with some other source.

-How Group B Strep (GBS) Infections Affects Newborns
+How Does Group B Strep (GBS) Infections Affect Newborns?

 The Centers for Disease Control and Prevention (CDC) reports that only around 1 in 200 babies who are born to women with GBS will suffer illness.
 However, if a GBS infection occurs in a newborn, the long-term effect on the child’s health could be devastating.
 Between 4 to 6 percent of newborns with GBS disease die each year, according to the CDC.

 If your child suffers from a GBS infection, you should immediately consult with an experienced birth injury attorney.
 The attorney can conduct a thorough investigation and determine whether the disease could have been prevented through timely testing and proper administration of antibiotics.
 If so, the attorney can help you to pursue just compensation for the harm that your child and your family has needlessly suffered.